Heavy-Traffic Universality of Redundancy Systems with Assignment Constraints: Main results

-for all (non-empty) $U \subset \{1, \dots, N\}$, then the stability conditions in~\eqref{stabcond1} and~\eqref{stabcond2} are satisfied for any $\lambda < \mu$.
-(Note that we restrict to subsets ${\mathcal T} \subset {\mathcal S}$ with $\bigcup_{S \in {\mathcal T}} S \neq \{1, \dots, N\}$ and strict subsets $U \subset \{1, \dots, N\}$, as \eqref{stabcond3} and~\eqref{stabcond4} hold with equality in case $\bigcup_{S \in {\mathcal T}} S = \{1, \dots, N\}$ and $U = \{1, \dots, N\}$, respectively, by definition of the average service rate $\mu$.
-More specifically, the strict inequalities in~\eqref{stabcond3} ensure that as $\lambda$ approaches $\mu$, for all (non-empty) $\mathcal{T}\subset\mathcal{S}$, the total arrival rate of the job types $S\in\mathcal{T}$ remains bounded away from the aggregate service rate of the servers that can help in handling jobs of these types.
-Similarly, the strict inequalities in~\eqref{stabcond4} guarantee that as $\lambda$ approaches $\mu$, for all (non-empty) $U\subset\{1,\dots,N\}$, the aggregate service rate of the servers on the set $U$ remains bounded away from the total arrival rate of job types that can be handled by these servers only.)
-Hence, the local stability conditions in~\eqref{stabcond3} and~\eqref{stabcond4} ensure that as $\lambda$ approaches $\mu$, only the inequalities in \eqref{stabcond1} and \eqref{stabcond2} for ${\mathcal T} = {\mathcal S}$ and $U = \{1, \dots, N\}$, respectively, are tight in the limit.
-In other words, only the boundary of the capacity region corresponding to the global capacity constraint is approached in the limit, meaning that a suitable notion of complete resource pooling applies in the heavy-traffic regime.
+Also, the inequalities in~\eqref{stabcond3} and~\eqref{stabcond4} imply that the stability conditions in~\eqref{stabcond1} and~\eqref{stabcond2} are satisfied for any $\lambda < \mu$, i.e., as long as the total arrival rate is strictly less than the aggregate service rate.
+More specifically, the strict inequalities in~\eqref{stabcond3} ensure that as $\lambda\uparrow\mu$, for all (non-empty) $\mathcal{T} \subsetneq \mathcal{S}$, the total arrival rate of the job types in~$\mathcal{T}$ remains bounded away from the aggregate service rate of the servers that can help in handling jobs of these types.
+Or more formally, it can be deduced that there exists an $\epsilon>0$ such that for all $\mathcal{T}\subsetneq\mathcal{S}$ we have that $N\mu p_{\mathcal{T}} +\epsilon < \mu_{\mathcal{T}}$, and hence also $N\lambda p_{\mathcal{T}} +\epsilon < \mu_{\mathcal{T}}$ for all $\lambda\le\mu$.
+While the above expression is closely related to the form of the inequalities in~\eqref{stabcond3} and~\eqref{stabcond4}, it can be rewritten in a form that is better suited for application in the proofs later on: There exists an $\epsilon>0$ such that for all $\mathcal{T}\subsetneq\mathcal{S}$ we have that $\frac{N\mu p_{\mathcal{T}}}{\mu_{\mathcal{T}}}<1-\epsilon$.
+Similarly, the strict inequalities in~\eqref{stabcond4} guarantee that as $\lambda\uparrow\mu$, for all (non-empty) $U \subset\{1, \dots, N\}$, the aggregate service rate of the servers in the set~$U$ remains bounded away from the total arrival rate of job types that can be handled by these servers only.
+Thus, the inequalities in~\eqref{stabcond3} and~\eqref{stabcond4} ensure that there are no local capacity bottlenecks and that as $\lambda\uparrow\mu$, only the inequalities in~\eqref{stabcond1} and~\eqref{stabcond2} for ${\mathcal T} = {\mathcal S}$ and $U = \{1, \dots, N\}$, respectively, are tight in the limit.
+We will henceforth refer to the inequalities in~\eqref{stabcond3} and~\eqref{stabcond4} as the \textit{local stability conditions}.\\